dex4er/Starlight/README.md

 pre-forking.
 It is pure-Perl implementation which doesn't require any XS package.

-# COMMAND LINE OPTIONS
+# OPTIONS

-In addition to the options supported by [plackup](https://metacpan.org/pod/plackup), Stardust accepts following options(s).
+In addition to the options supported by [plackup](https://metacpan.org/pod/plackup), stardust accepts following options(s).

 - \--max-workers=\#